 Supporting clinical data

-After extensive experimental research, the use of EVLP (Ex Vivo Lung Perfusion) has been successfully introduced into clinical practice.
-The first lung to be successfully transplanted after EVLP was in Lund, Sweden in 2001 and the protocol was later modified for long-term assessment by the group in Toronto, Canada.
+After extensive experimental research, the use of EVLP (ex vivo lung perfusion) has been successfully introduced into clinical practice.
+The first lung to be successfully transplanted after EVLP was in Lund, Sweden in 2000 and the protocol was later modified for long-term assessment by the group in Toronto, Canada.

 Centers worldwide have implemented EVLP in their clinical programs following the Toronto protocol either using the XPS™ or a manual approach, or the Scandinavian protocol using the XVIVO LS™ .
 Published reports from a number of individual centers show favorable clinical outcomes and clinical trials confirm these results.

 Landmark studies confirm long-term safety of EVLP

 The HELP study, completed 2010 in Toronto, published the results of their ongoing use of EVLP at their site in 2012 (JCTVS.
 2012 Nov;144(5):1200-6).
 Reviewing the results of 50 consecutive lung transplantations performed after warm EVLP by the Toronto group, the authors concluded that 4-hour normothermic acellular EVLP is safe and provides similar outcomes compared with conventionally selected and transplanted donor lungs.